libp2p/go-libp2p-resource-manager/README.md

 resource, as typically (unless the user explicitly intervenes) they are constrained by the system.
-Exhaustion of file descriptors may render the application incapable of operating (e.g. because it is unable to open a file).
+Exhaustion of file descriptors may render the application incapable of operating (e.g. because it is unable to open a file), most importantly for libp2p because most operating systems represent sockets as file descriptors.

 ### Connections